Topological paramagnetic excitons of localized f electrons on the honeycomb lattice: Introduction

+In this work we will study the {\it paramagnetic excitons} on the honeycomb lattice with nonmagnetic singlet ground state f-electrons on the C$_{3v}$ sites having in mind the potentially interesting topological properties in analogy to the mangonic case.
+The aim of the present work is twofold:}

-The aim of this work is twofold.
-Firstly we want to give a complete theory of magnetic excitons in the paramagnetic state for CEF split f-electrons on the honeycomb lattice comprising two trigonal sublattices A,B and $C_{3v}$ site symmetry.
-This is relevant for various f-electron compounds like Na$_2$PrO$_3$ \cite{daum:21}, TmNi$_3$Al$_9$\cite{Ge:22} with integer total angular momentum $J$ For concreteness we focus on $J=4$ realized in trivalent Pr(4f$^2$) and possibly U(5f$^2$) magnetic ions but may also be applicable to trivalent Tm and Tb with $J=6$.
+Firstly we want to give a complete theory of magnetic excitons in the paramagnetic state for CEF split f-electrons on the honeycomb lattice comprising two trigonal sublattices A,B and $C_{3v}$ site symmetry based on the reduced level schemes.
 We focus on two representative cases for $C_{3v}$ CEF states: An Ising-type singlet-singlet system and an xy-type singlet-doublet level scheme.
-Thereby we make the most general assumption that inversion symmetry is broken leading to inequivalent CEF splitting and interaction parameters for sublattices A,B. This may be realized by integrating the 2D honeycomb lattice in a larger 3D structure such that the local environments of A,B are not the same.
+Thereby we make the most general assumption that inversion symmetry is broken leading to inequivalent CEF splitting and interaction parameters for sublattices A,B. {\blue The aim of this part is to give a solid theoretical foundation for inelastic neutron scattering (INS) experiments on singet ground state honeycomb f-electron paramagnets.
+We will derive general model expressions for dispersions and intensities that may be used to analyze such experiments provided one a restriction to one excited singlet or doublet can be justified, as is frequently the case in Pr- and U- compounds.}